 Rhonda was a caring woman and wonderful mother to our son.
 I carry that in my soul forever.

 (Hue Fortson was the Associate Pastor of Peoples Temple in Los Angeles at the time of the deaths in Guyana.
 His wife Rhonda and his son Hue Ishi died on November 18th.
+His other article in this edition of the jonestown report is Losing Anger.
 His complete collection of writings for this website be found here.
 He may be reached at firstname.lastname@example.org.)